 It would be best if you hooked everything back up to the computer one thing at a time to see which one triggers the black screen.

-You can keep an eye on the LED display, but even that’s not a surefire way to tell what’s going on.
+You can keep an eye on the LED display, but that’s not a surefire way to tell what’s happening.

 However, if the computer has been sitting there for longer than six hours or so, it’s safe to assume it’s probably frozen and isn’t going to finish setting up.
-If that’s the case, users must forcibly shut down the computer and reboot it.
+If so, users must forcibly shut down the computer and reboot it.

 These are the steps users should follow if they suspect the setup process has stalled completely:

-- Shut down the computer, and if necessary, hold the power button down for ten seconds until it’s forcibly shut down.
+- Shut down the computer.
+If necessary, hold the power button down for ten seconds until it’s forcibly shut down.

 - Terminate the connection to the internet by removing the ethernet cable or shutting down the modem.